GovTechSG/purple-a11y-desktop/README.md

 ## Installations

-### Download Purple A11y Desktop
+### Download Oobee Desktop

-Purple A11y Desktop is available as a download for Windows and MacOS.
+Oobee Desktop is available as a download for Windows and MacOS.
 Refer to [Installation Guide](/INSTALLATION.md) for step-by-step instructions.

 ### Development and Testing

 #### Set Engine Version
-First open terminal and navigate to the location of clone respository of Purple A11y Desktop.
+First open terminal and navigate to the location of clone respository of Oobee Desktop.

-Then export BE_TAG to set version of Purple A11y (engine).
+Then export BE_TAG to set version of Oobee (engine).

 ```shell
 export BE_TAG=0.9.48<version number>